ethmth/bluez-gatt-server/README.md

 - Download, compile, install BlueZ 5.50 (./configure, make, sudo make install, sudo service bluetooth restart).
 Right now, we are currently using Bluez 5.50 with good success so far and no need to enable 'experimental' features.
 Make sure it is working (try bluetoothctl commands).
 - Make sure python 'pandas' is installed. (sudo pip install pandas)
 - Make sure python 'paho-mqtt' library is installed. (sudo pip install paho-mqtt)
-- Make sure you've install a MQTT server (sudo apt-get install mosquitto), and a MQTT client to test (sudo apt-get install mosquitto-clients).
-If you never tried this, please go through the great examples at https://www.vultr.com/docs/how-to-install-mosquitto-mqtt-broker-server-on-ubuntu-16-04 - only until the 'Publish a message to topic "test"' topic is fine.
-(We'll use this to test updating our BLE Characteristics).
+- Make sure you've install a MQTT server (sudo apt-get install mosquitto), and a MQTT client to test (sudo apt-get install mosquitto-clients). *If you never tried this, please go through the examples at https://www.vultr.com/docs/how-to-install-mosquitto-mqtt-broker-server-on-ubuntu-16-04 - only until the 'Publish a message to topic "test"' topic is fine.
+(We'll use this to test updating our BLE Characteristics).*
+- Make sure python 'pytest' testing library is installed. (sudo pip install pytest)
+- Run 'pytest' command in this directory - make sure all tests have passed.
 - For actual testing the BLE Services - we use, recommend and really want to thank Nordic semi for providing their great free Android app named 'nRF Connect'.